Command Climate Assessment Process

 11. Any deviation from these procedures shall be approved, in writing, by the Echelon II commander.
 Deviations are not permitted for paragraph (9).

-12. Equal opportunity advisors and/or equal opportunity program managers shall track and provide oversight of the command climate assessment process for subordinate commands.
+12. Command Climate Specialist and/or Command Managed Equal Opportunity Program Managers shall track and provide oversight of the command climate assessment process for subordinate commands.

 Climate Assessment Tools:

-1. Surveys: The DEOMI Organizational Climate Survey (DEOCS) is available from the research department of the Defense Equal Opportunity Management Institute through the DEOCS Web site.
+1. Surveys: The DEOMI Organizational Climate Survey (DEOCS) is available from the research department of DEOMI through the DEOCS Web site.
 The DEOCS is a commander's management tool that allows s/he to proactively assess critical organizational climate dimensions that can have an impact on effectiveness within the organization.
 Respondents answer questions that affect a unit's readiness and formal and informal policies, practices, and procedures that occur or are likely to occur within the organization.
 The questionnaire has three focus areas:

 a.
 Military Equal Opportunity (EO)